FAQ

 Q. Who decides if a social enterprise meets the criteria?

-If a social enterprise meets the criteria listed then it is easy to get The Mark.
+If a social enterprise meets the criteria listed then it is easy to get the Mark.
 If there are social enterprises that are borderline applications or ones which are not straightforward to assess, they are reviewed by a panel of business, legal and social enterprise experts.

-Q. Do you have to renew the mark?
+Q. Do you have to renew the Mark?

 Q. What are the trading requirements to get the Mark?